jaeungkim/Jaeung-Kim-ecc-dssb-IS21-code-challenge-req101408/README.md

 3. Install MongoDB if it is not already installed on your machine.
 You can refer to https://www.mongodb.com/docs/manual/installation/

+4. Install Docker if it is not already installed on your machine.

 ## Usage

 To run the application, please follow the steps below: